Ever catch yourself mindlessly scrolling, only to discover that an hour has vanished into the digital void?

 Mindless Scrolling vs. Intentional Breaks

-Not all scrolling is created equal—sometimes it’s a helpful distraction, but other times, it’s just an energy drain disguised as “taking a break.”
-Here’s how to spot the difference…
+Not all scrolling is created equal—sometimes it’s a helpful distraction, other times, just an energy drain disguised as a break.
+Here’s how to spot the difference:

-- If you pick up your phone and forget why you did it in the first place, chances are, you’re stuck in a mindless scroll loop.
+- Picking up your phone and forgetting why?
+You’re stuck in a mindless scroll loop.

-- Losing track of time on your device, without really enjoying anything you saw?
-That’s a classic sign that screen time has crossed from helpful to harmful.
+- Losing track of time without enjoying what you see?
+Screen time has crossed from helpful to harmful.

 Doom Scrolling Isn’t Relaxing — Try This Instead